 Employee Onboarding: Organizational and technical considerations is for all those in IT responsible for secure offboarding.
 Two leading Microsoft 365 consultants and specialists share offboarding best practices for protecting data and guarding against accidental or intentional attacks.
 You’ll discover proven methods, strategies, and checklists to secure your business – from organizational and technical perspectives.
 At the end of the session, you’ll have a proven framework for ensuring robust and secure employee offboarding.

 Need a tool that will help you offboard securely?

-Want to know how to securely offboard with some help from a tool?
+Want to follow offboarding best practices and securely offboard with a little help from a single platform?
 In a way that supports governance, and ensures security, with full visibility of your M365 environment?

 Check out SysKit Point.
 The software is your central point for managing all your users and access.
 Used by everyone from compliance managers and internal/external auditors, to business users and system admins.
 Provision, automate, and delegate – from one dashboard.
 Book a demo today and see for yourself how beneficial SysKit Point could be in keeping your tenant under control.